Trade show exhibits that fit into a 10′ wide by 10′ deep space at a convention hall.

 A contractor hired by an exhibitor to perform trade show services independently of show management appointed contractors.
 Also called Independent Contractor or EAC.

-One of many terms for a trade show display.
+One of many terms for trade show displays.

 A preliminary idea for a trade show exhibit, often involves a hand sketch of the display.
 A custom exhibit design is based upon the exhibitor’s trade show objectives.
 Exhibit design is often related to a custom display but is also applicable to a modular display and portable exhibits.